Job Openings

 Required Education and Experience:

-Minimum qualifications include a Bachelor’s Degree in Engineering, Engineering Technology, Physics, Science, Math, or related technology field.
+Minimum qualifications include a bachelor’s degree in engineering, engineering technology, physics, science, math, secondary education, or related technology field.

-Must attend training required to teach Pre-Engineering courses such as Project Lead the Way and/or Advanced Placement courses.
+Must attend training required to teach Pre-Engineering courses such as Project Lead the Way and/or Advanced Placement courses as well as training on essential program equipment.

 Preferred Education and Experience: